You are not alone. If you or someone

 Since our inception, we have taken a holistic approach to healing.
 We know that the effects of trauma long outlast the experience itself; they live on in the mind, body and spirit.
 Our healing approach addresses trauma from each of these angles—we engage the body through movement, the mind through creative expression and the spirit through group sharing experience.
 In a safe and nurturing environment, modalities we may use include creative arts therapy, guided writing, body work, yoga and meditation, music, dance, movement, play and mindfulness.
 Our goal is to increase the understanding of the effects of trauma and the use of integrated trauma-informed wellness models to improve quality of life for survivors.

-Today, our Healing & Wellness initiatives include the following programs for survivors:
+Today, our healing initiatives include the following programs for survivors:

 - Signature retreat programs.
 A multi-day program guided by trauma experts and wellness practitioners that give survivors the opportunity to explore healing modalities for the mind, body and spirit in the nurturing environment of community.